ninetailed-inc/ninetailed-vue-resources/README.md

 # ninetailed-vue-resources
-A collection of resources for the FactSet team in implementing Ninetailed with Vue
+A collection of resources engineering teams to implement Ninetailed with Vue

 This repository contains resources for setting up Ninetailed within an Vue (2) application.
 The repository is divided into three parts: